Probiotic supplements are blends of millions of different microorganisms that benefit your digestive system and immunity.

 With the different kinds of probiotics, the most common one is Lactobacillus.
 This is mostly found in yogurts and other fermented food.
 This probiotic can help relieve diarrhea and aid those who are lactose intolerant and cannot digest lactose.

 Another type of probiotics is Bififobacterium.
 This is found in dairy products and is believed to help relieve problems like irritable bowel syndrome.
-Nice.

-Those suffering from inflammatory bowel disease, infectious diarrhea or antibiotic-related diarrhea can find immediate relief by taking a probiotic supplement.
+Also, those suffering from inflammatory bowel disease, infectious diarrhea or antibiotic-related diarrhea can find immediate relief by taking a probiotic supplement.

 What are the benefits of probiotic supplements?

 There are a ton of benefits to taking a probiotic supplement, but the most popular reason is to stay on top of your overall immune health, meaning you fight off bacteria and disease and sickness more efficiently.